BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/vpn.rst

 easyrsa installation directory has a number of settings that should be changed to secure values:

+:raw-latex:`\configfile{vars}{53-53,56-56,59-59}{Sane default values for OpenVPN (easy-rsa)}`

 This will enhance the security of the key generation by using RSA keys with a length of 4096 bits, and set a lifetime of one year for the server/client certificates and five years for the CA certificate.

-**NOTE: 4096 bits is only an example of how to do this with easy-rsa.**
+.. note:: 4096 bits is only an example of how to do this with easy-rsa.

-See also section [section:keylengths] for a discussion on keylengths.
+See also section :ref:`section-keylengths` for a discussion on keylengths.

 In addition, edit the ``pkitool`` script and replace all occurrences of ``sha1`` with ``sha256``, to sign the certificates with SHA256.